 After graduating, I began working as a marketing coordinator with The Digital Eye.
 My eagerness to learn and try new methods saw me quickly progress through the company.
 As I moved from simple research and administrative tasks to coordinating marketing events and assisting with the creative process, my passion for marketing grew.

 I feel I am ready to take the next step in my career and work as a marketing manager.
 Studying a Master of Business Administration at NYU Stern School of Business would help me gain the skills I need to transition into my desired role.
 I feel the coursework in leadership, production management and operation management would help me succeed in a managerial position.
 I also appreciate that your school offers online classes and part-time study.
 These options would help me devote the time I need to excel academically without compromising my performance at The Digital Eye.

 I respect your school’s reputation for excellence and commitment to career development.
 I believe it would be a stimulating learning environment and a place where I could connect with several like-minded students.
-My passion for learning and exceptional academic and professional record would make me an asset to your school.
+My passion for learning and my exceptional academic and professional record would make me an asset to your school.
 I fondly recall my time at Peru State College and hope I can make more special memories studying at NYU Stern School of Business.”